-It’s been over 2.5 years since the UK officially left the European Union.
-It’s been 6 years since the original Brexit referendum.
-And in that time, alongside the political and economic uncertainty the referendum initially caused, the UK’s housing market has also had to contend with a pandemic.
+UK officially left the European Union on 31st January 2020.
+4 years prior to that we had the original Brexit referendum.
+And since then, alongside the political and economic uncertainty the referendum initially caused, the UK’s housing market has also had to contend with a pandemic.
 However, Brexit hasn’t had the impact many experts expected.
 This blog will outline how Brexit has affected UK property investments and consider multiple aspects of the market.
 Additionally, we will assess what qualities investors and landlords should look for in a lender to help navigate the post-Brexit investment landscape.

 1. House Prices